techidaily/site-review-topics/source/_posts/redmi-note-12-4g-video-recovery-recover-deleted-videos-from-redmi-note-12-4g-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the phone's internal and external memory, and then recover your needed files on Xiaomi Redmi Note 12 4G selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Xiaomi Redmi Note 12 4G, including video, contacts, messages, photos, documents, music, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
     </p>
 </div>
 </div>